Human Resources

 Developing digital human resources to promote Digital Transformation (DX)

 The most important factor in promoting DX is digital human resources.
-While enhancing DX training by employee level, we are working to increase the number of digital professionals who can promote advanced digitalization to 10 times as many as in fiscal 2021 by the end of fiscal 2024.
-As part of our DX training for all employees, in April 2021 we launched an internal “Open Badge System” to promote the acquisition of fundamental digital knowledge, and we are also developing a DX training program for business managers.
+While enhancing DX training by employee level, we are working on initiatives to increase the number of digital professionals who can promote advanced digitalization by 10 times to 2,500 employees by the end of fiscal 2024 compared to fiscal 2021 (end of fiscal 2023: 1,728 employees).
+Since April 2021, the Asahi Kasei DX Open Badge program has been rolled out within the Asahi Kasei Group to promote the acquisition of basic digital knowledge for all employees while nurturing human resources who will drive the DX of workplaces.

+We employ a "Group Masters" program to broaden the segment of human resources with expertise that holds universal value through the appointment, training, and treatment of human resources expected to be actively involved and participating in creating new business and strengthening existing business as "Group Masters."
 Under the program, we have defined five categories of Group Masters.
 We have clarified the respective roles of each Group Master category and enhanced treatment to create a mechanism that encourages the growth of human resources while securing outstanding external human resources at the same time.
+Group Masters lead the R&D of core technology fields, and the connections between diverse technologies and human resources result in the expansion of the 10 Growth Gears businesses (GG10).

 We have also formulated a succession plan for Group Masters in each field, and have linked the succession plan to business reinforcement and human resource development, which will strengthen our competitive edge.